 - Release: Determines how quickly the gate closes

 - Gain: Determines the amount of post-effect gain applied in dB

 The next effect in line is the “Limiter”.
 A limiter is a circuit that allows signals below a specified input power or level to pass unaffected while attenuating (lowering) the peaks of stronger signals that exceed this threshold.
 Moreover, limiting is a type of dynamic range compression.
 Since the “Limiter” possesses the same controls as above mentioned “Noise Gate” effect, we won`t cover its parameters again.

 Moving forward, we have a “Compressor/Expander” effect.
 The compressor reduces the dynamic range of your recording by bringing down the level of the loudest parts.
 Consequently, the loud and quiet parts are now closer together in volume and the natural volume variations are less obvious.
 Much like previous two effects, it possesses similar parameters with the exception of two which we will cover below.

-- Expander Mode: When enabled, a unit becomes an expander- allowing you to increase the dynamic range by attenuating the signal above the threshold rather than above.
+- Expander Mode: When enabled, a unit becomes an expander- allowing you to increase the dynamic range by attenuating the signal below the threshold rather than above.

 - Ratio: Determines how many times quieter the compressor level is than the input level.
 For example, the ratio that has the amount of 2.00 means that the compressed signal will be half the level of the input, before the post-effect gain.